Gloamglozer/plotly.js/smith_api.md

     Parent: data[type=scattersmith]
     Type: string or array of strings
     Default: ""
     Template string used for rendering the information that appear on hover box.
 Note that this will override `hoverinfo`.
 Variables are inserted using %{variable}, for example "y: %{y}".
-Numbers are formatted using d3-format's syntax %{variable:d3-format}, for example "Price: %{y:$.2f}". https://github.com/d3/d3-3.x-api-reference/blob/master/Formatting.md#d3_format for details on the formatting syntax.
+Numbers are formatted using d3-format's syntax %{variable:d3-format}, for example "Admittance: %{y:$.2f} S". https://github.com/d3/d3-3.x-api-reference/blob/master/Formatting.md#d3_format for details on the formatting syntax.
 Dates are formatted using d3-time-format's syntax %{variable|d3-time-format}, for example "Day: %{2019-01-01|%A}". https://github.com/d3/d3-3.x-api-reference/blob/master/Time-Formatting.md#format for details on the date formatting syntax.
 The variables available in `hovertemplate` are the ones emitted as event data described at this link https://plot.ly/javascript/plotlyjs-events/#event-data.
 Additionally, every attributes that can be specified per-point (the ones that are `arrayOk: true`) are available.
 Anything contained in tag `<extra>` is displayed in the secondary box, for example "<extra>{fullData.name}</extra>".
 To hide the secondary box completely, use an empty tag `<extra></extra>`.

 -   meta
     Parent: data[type=scattersmith]